-The winter months are near, and you want to learn step by step how to winterize an RV?
-Winterizing your camper is not too difficult if you follow step-by-step instructions that are clear and concise.
+This guide shows you how to winterize an RV in 9 easy steps.
+Winterizing your camper is not too difficult if you follow clear and concise, step-by-step instructions.
 In this beginner guide to winterizing an RV, you’ll find all the steps you need to successfully prepare your RV for winter storage.

-- What You Will Need To Winterize your RV
+- What You Will Need To Winterize your Camper

 - Additional Tips To Winterize An RV